Koreatown: Japan

 During the Korea under Japanese rule, approximately 2.4 million ethnic Koreans emigrated to Japan.
 Some for economic reasons and some were forced to move during the Second World War to work as laborers.
 While most departed after the war, still many chose to remain and were joined in the 1950s by a wave of refugees from Jeju Island.
-Today, Koreans, known as Zainichi Koreans (재일조선인, Chaeilchosŏnin/Jaeil-Joseon-in, who on paper retain the nationality of the old Korea) or Zainichi Koreans (재일한국인, Chaeil-han-guk-in/Jaeil Hangug-in, who have adopted South Korean nationality), are the second ethnic minority in Japan, amounting to 430,000 in 2020.
+Today, Koreans, known as Zainichi Koreans (재일조선인, Chaeilchosŏnin/Jaeil-Joseonin, who on paper retain the nationality of the old Korea) or Zainichi Koreans (재일한국인, Chaeil-han'gugin/Jaeil Hangugin, who have adopted South Korean nationality), are the third ethnic minority in Japan, amounting to 432,000 in 2024.
 Those with North Korean ties are a key source of remittances to North Korea.
 There is a separate group of more recent migrants from South Korea with strong links to their home country, and there is a considerable cultural gap between these so-called "newcomers" and the Zainichi Koreans.

+A shantytown of former forced laborers, Utoro district, exists in Uji, part of Kyoto Prefecture.

 Osaka

-The Korean enclave in the city of Osaka, numbering over 60,000, is the largest in Japan, concentrated in the Ikuno Ward, where 16% of the inhabitants are of Korean origin.
+Ikuno Korea Town in Osaka has a population of over 57,000, making it the largest in Japan.
+In Ikuno Ward, 1r% of the inhabitants are of Korean origin.
 Tsuruhashi in the Ward is the largest Koreatown in Japan and is dominated by Jeju Islanders.
 Imazato-Shinchi is an area increasingly dominated by recent South Korean "new-comers".
-The total Korean population in Osaka prefecture amounted to 95,000 in 2021.
+The total Korean population in Osaka prefecture amounted to 93,000 in 2022.

 Tokyo

-According to official statistics in 2020, the Korean population in Tokyo amounted to 92,000, which was the second largest following that of Osaka.
+According to official statistics in 2024, the Korean population in Tokyo amounted to 96,000, which was the second largest following that of Osaka.

 Tokyo's Korean-oriented commercial centre is located in the district of Okubo around the area of Shin-Okubo Station and Okubo Station in Shinjuku Ward.
-Shinjuku Ward itself has over 9,300 registered Korean residents, representing over 10% of the registered Korean residents in Tokyo.
+Shinjuku Ward itself has over 9,100 registered Korean residents, representing over 10% of the registered Korean residents in Tokyo.
 Unlike other Japanese Koreatowns, the Okubo Koreatown developed after World War II and is dominated by "new-comers" - recent immigrants from South Korea who have retained their ethnic and cultural identity, as can be seen from the ubiquitous signs written in hangul.

 One of the contributing factors in the development of Okubo into a Korean area was the low rents.
 The low rents and willingness of landlords to accept foreign tenants attracted Korean and other Asian migrants to the area.
 These businesses cater to the migrant community and increasingly Japanese who come to experience ethnic cuisine.
 Other immigrants from China, Taiwan, Southeast Asia, and various other nationalities including Muslim and Nepali operated stores make this one of the most colourful and multicultural areas in Tokyo.

 The area around Mikawashima station on the Jōban Line, to the north of the city, is a Koreatown dominated by Zainichi immigrants from Jeju island.

 Also noteworthy is a smaller-scale Zainichi Korean quarter to the southeast of Ueno station, and to the southwest, a community of South Korean "new-comers".